Your Japanese winter adventure, made easy

 Japan’s powder snow is legendary: soft, deep and perfectly dry.
 Whether it’s your first time on skis or you’ve been carving down the slopes for years, you’ll soon see why Japan is the open secret for your next winter adventure.

-The lowdown on jobs, pay and hours
+The lowdown on jobs, pay and work hours

-You can earn between ¥900-¥1,500 per hour (around £4–£8/hour) before tax, depending on your role and hours.
+You can usually earn between ¥900-¥1,500 per hour (around £4–£8/hour) before tax, depending on your role and experience.
 There is also a non-residence tax of around 21% to bear in mind.

 Typical roles include:

-Reception, Bell Person, Housekeeping, Driver
+Reception, Bell Person, Driver, All-Rounder

 Your home for winter